matricali/cbrutekrag/README.md

 # Many targets, many pre-made combinations of user and password separated by space.
 cbrutekrag -T targets.txt -C combinations.txt -o result.log

+# Scans 192.168.100.0/24 using 24 threads, then bruteforce discovered ssh servers and execute command if we can log into.
+cbrutekrag -s -o result.log -t 24 -C combos.txt -X "touch THIS_HOST_HAS_BEEN_COMPROMISED" 192.168.100.0/24
 ```